-9.1 Training
+9.2 Training

-9.1.1 Training program
+9.2.1 Training program

-The parties to this Award recognise that in order to increase the efficiency and productivity of the enterprise and also the national and international competitiveness of the industries covered by this Award, a greater commitment to training and skill development is required.
+The parties to this award recognise that in order to increase the efficiency and productivity of the enterprise and also the national and international competitiveness of the industries covered by this Award, a greater commitment to training and skill development is required.
 Accordingly, the parties commit themselves to:

-- (a) developing a more highly skilled and flexible workforce; - (b) providing employees with career opportunities through appropriate training to acquire additional skills; and

-(c) removing barriers to the use of skills acquired.
+- (a) developing a more highly skilled and flexible workforce; - (b) providing employees with career opportunities through appropriate training to acquire additional skills; and - (c) removing barriers to the use of skills acquired.

-9.1.2 Development of a training program
+9.2.2 Development of a training program

-Following proper consultation or through the establishment of a training committee, an employer shall develop a training program consistent with:
+Following proper consultation in accordance with clause 9.1 or through the establishment of a training committee, an employer shall develop a training program consistent with:

-- (a) the current and future skills needs of the enterprise; - (b) the size, structure and nature of the operations of the enterprise; - (c) the need to develop vocational skills relevant to the enterprise, through courses conducted by accredited educational institutions and providers.
+- (i) the current and future skills needs of the enterprise; - (ii) the size, structure and nature of the operations of the enterprise; - (iii) the need to develop vocational skills relevant to the enterprise, through courses conducted by accredited educational institutions and providers.

-9.1.3 Establishment of a training committee and its role
+9.2.3 Establishment of a training committee and its role